ml-jku/MIM-Refiner/README.md

 Configurations to train, evaluate or analyze models can be found [here](https://github.com/ml-jku/MIM-Refiner/tree/main/src/yamls).

+# VTAB-1K evaluations

+The evaluations of VTAB-1K were done with [this](https://github.com/BenediktAlkin/vtab1k-pytorch) codebase by loading the pre-trained models from torchhub.

 # Citation

 If you like our work, please consider giving it a star :star: and cite us